 - Ensure that data is well organised.

-- Ensure that a consistent naming scheme is used.
+- Ensure that a consistent naming convention is used.

 - Use standard, open source, file formats instead of proprietary ones.

-- Data publication: prepare data and find repositories for publication.
+How to prepare data and find repositories for publication.
+Documentation and metadata